abirmehmed/Ether-101/README.md

-Sure, I can try to write a readme.md for an ethers.js tutorial.
-Here is a possible example:

 # Ethers.js Tutorial

 This is a tutorial on how to use [ethers.js](https://docs.ethers.io/v6/) library to interact with the Ethereum network.
 Ethers.js is a lightweight and modular library for working with Ethereum smart contracts, wallets, providers and more.